AaronM686/Conways_Game_of_Life_CUDA/README.md

   Compute Mode:
      < Default (multiple host threads can use ::cudaSetDevice() with device simultaneously) >

-deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 11.4, CUDA Runtime Version = 11.3, NumDevs = 1
+deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 12.9, CUDA Runtime Version = 12.9, NumDevs = 1
 Result = PASS

 ```
-For convenience I am using my Desktop system with Ubuntu 18 (64-bit) to get an easier development/debugging environment, but I am writing the code in such a way it can easily be coppied-over to the Jetson system with no code changes:
+For convenience I am using my Desktop system with Ubuntu 24 (64-bit) to get an easier development/debugging environment, but I am writing the code in such a way it can easily be coppied-over to the Jetson system with no code changes:
 ```
 $ lsb_release -a
 No LSB modules are available.
 Distributor ID:	Ubuntu
-Description:	Ubuntu 18.04.6 LTS
+Description:	Ubuntu 24.04.2 LTS
-Release:	18.04
+Release:	24.04
-Codename:	bionic
+Codename:	noble

 ```